akhuh213/Project2Ideas/readme.md

 --------------------------------------------------------
 1. calrorie tracker
 As a user, I want to search the calrories of the foods.
-As a user, I want to record what foods and calories I took As a user, I want to see the total calories I consumed daily As a user, I want to see the recommended clarories for my body and want to compare my daily intake calories
+As a user, I want to record what foods and calories I consumed As a user, I want to see the total calories I consumed daily As a user, I want to see the recommended clarories for my body and want to compare it with my daily calories
 API: https://developer.edamam.com/edamam-recipe-api

 2. Covid Art Gallery